estherjk/estherjk.github.io/_posts/2014-11-22-building-an-edison-image-and-changing-the-root-partition-size.md

 As of February 2015, no modification to `flashall.sh` needs to be made and you can skip the rest of this section.
 If you have an older version of the Edison source files, please continue reading.

-To <a href="https://communities.intel.com/thread/56219" target="_blank">re-partition without using xFSTK</a> (an Intel dependency that is a bit painful to install), modify `edison-src/build/toFlash/flashall.sh`.
+To <a href="https://communities.intel.com/thread/56219">re-partition without using xFSTK</a> (an Intel dependency that is a bit painful to install), modify `edison-src/build/toFlash/flashall.sh`.

 To do so, change the script from: